 Types of Hay That Are Best for Guinea Pigs

-First or second cut timothy hay is generally accepted as the best hay for guinea pigs.
+First or second cut timothy hay is generally the best hay for guinea pigs.
 Orchard hay comes in at a close second.

 Other types of hay, such as meadow hay, bluegrass, brome, bermuda grass, and oat hay are also safe for guinea pigs.